-Exclusive: Up to 90 million more Takata airbag inflators may face U.S. recalls
+EXCLUSIVE: Up to 90 million more Takata airbag inflators may face U.S. recalls

 Takata produced between 260 million and 285 million ammonium nitrate-based inflators worldwide between 2000 and 2015, of which nearly half wound up in U.S. vehicles, one of the former Takata managers told Reuters, citing the company’s production records.

 Takata supplied those inflators to more than a dozen automakers, according to company documents reviewed by Reuters.
-Its single largest client was Honda Motor Co (7267.T), which still owns a minority stake in Takata and has recalled more than 8 million defective Takata inflators in the U.S.
+Its single largest client was Honda Motor Co, which still owns a minority stake in Takata and has recalled more than 8 million defective Takata inflators in the U.S.

 Takata produced most of the inflators that regulators are now investigating at its main inflator plant in Monclova, Mexico or at plants in Georgia and Washington state, according to company documents.
 The documents noted persistent quality failures at those plants, which a former Takata official said contributed to inflator ruptures.